MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 (der Loo (2014))
 package we can calculate
 the edit distance
-from the first page
-scanned from my handwriting
-and the string
+between the text
-extracted from the
+extracted from the handwritten page by Vision API and the string extracted from the
 Project Gutenberg text.